MiranRaz/MiranRaz/README.md

 Skills: REACT JS / DOTNET / MSSQL / HTML / CSS

-- 🔭 I’m currently working on getting a job or an internship
-- 🌱 I’m currently learning React JS
-- 👯 I’m looking to collaborate on the biggest projects that are, one day, going to change the world.
+- 🔭 I’m looking to collaborate on the biggest projects that are, one day, going to change the world.
-- 🤔 I’m looking for knowledge and good books.
+- 🤔 I’m actively seeking knowledge and good books.
 - 💬 Ask me about software, programming, development, economy, stocks, crypto and music.
 - 📫 How to reach me: on my portfolio link <a href ="https://miranraz.github.io/MyPortfolio/" target="_blank">here</a>
 - ⚡ Fun fact: I am also a self-taught musician and active in the music business.
 I write, record and mix all of my songs.
 Check them out <a href ="https://www.youtube.com/channel/UCQ0Wq9XGw0CQs0tWi2rZb8g" target="_blank">here</a>